mailio/MIRs/MIRS/mir3.md

 ## Abstract
 Currently Mailio Evaporate supports only Angular framework.
-The goal is to have a `npm` package and the library converted to general typescript modular component.
+The goal is to have a `npm` package and the library converted to framework agnostic typescript modular component.

 ## Motivation